cloakware-ctf/rhme3-writeups/README.md

 >
 > [send_many_responses.log](car_key_fob_hardware_backdoor/send_many_responses.log)
 >
 > so...
 I hope that gives you enough detail to confirm/answer your questions.
 I still haven't tried some things: things 1) byte,word,long-wise swapping&reversing for lsb-offset, 2) argument swapping for any 3) other offsets overlapping with bit 203 (maybe they don't check the 'first' bit at all 4) word,long-wise swapping&reversing for msb-offset . also didn't try assuming the riscure tool reports bit numbers LSB-first.
-So I'm not out of options yet
+So I'm not out of options yet.

 #### Side-Channel ?